-- Intentional work in gardens, woods, kitchen and household;
+- Intentional work in bio-dynamic gardens, woods, kitchen and household;

-- Group counseling and peer led sessions encouraging self-expression and compassionate listening.
+- Counseling and peer led sessions encouraging self-expression and compassionate listening.

-While working together at a treatment center in Vermont serving adults with serious psychiatric and addictive challenges, Beatrice Birch, a Hauschka Artistic Therapist and Jim Taggart, then Executive Director of the center, were distressed by the limited and often counter-productive treatment options for people like Zach.
-From Beatrice’s thirty years combined experience working in clinics and rehabilitation centers in the UK and Holland, as well as her private practice in the US, UK and Holland, she knew options were available and that they needed to be offered for those who wanted to be proactive in their recovery process.
+While working together at a treatment center in Vermont serving adults with serious psychiatric and addictive challenges, Beatrice Birch, a Hauschka Artistic Therapist approached Jim Taggart, then Executive Director of the center, and shared her deep concern for the limited and often counter-productive treatment options for people like Zach.
+From Beatrice’s thirty-five years combined experience working in clinics and rehabilitation centers in the UK and Holland, as well as her private practice in the US, she knew options were available and that they needed to be offered for those who wanted to be proactive in their healing process.

-There is a growing body of research in the U.S. and abroad regarding the harmful effects of the ever-increasing reliance on psychotropic drugs to treat psychiatric disorders.¹ Meetings and discussions with other professionals confronting many of these same issues reaffirmed Beatrice and Jim’s commitment to offering a choice to those seeking a proactive engagement in their healing process.
+There is a growing body of research in the U.S. and abroad regarding the harmful effects of the ever-increasing reliance on psychotropic drugs to treat psychiatric disorders.¹ Meetings and discussions with other professionals confronting many of these same issues reaffirmed Beatrice’s commitment to offering a choice for those seeking to engage proactively in their healing journey.

 Inner Fire, Inc. is a unique, intentional program based on years of applied experience.
 Its name exemplifies the reality that only by rekindling and claiming our inner fire can balance and healing occur.
-The yearlong program facilitates a comprehensive, healing process by offering empowering opportunities through proactive individual and group therapies, a customized work program, a wholesome diet and nurturing, cultural experiences, which together with peer support, helps to rebalance and bring harmony to the distressed soul.
+The more or less yearlong program facilitates a comprehensive, healing process by offering empowering opportunities through proactive individual and group therapies, a customized work program, a wholesome ( GAPS) diet and nurturing, cultural experiences, which together with peer support, helps to rebalance and bring harmony to the distressed soul.

 In 2012, Tom Kavet, an economist and public policy expert with healthcare experience, joined with Beatrice and Jim to serve on the initial Board of Directors and further develop the conceptual framework, budget, funding and program model.
-They purchased a beautiful property in Brookline, Vermont which is now the home for Inner Fire.
+Beatrice and Tom purchased a beautiful property in Brookline, Vermont which is now the home for Inner Fire.
 Inner Fire is both a Therapeutic Community Residence (TCR) and a tax-exempt 501(c)3 organization, incorporated in Vermont as a not-for-profit entity in September of 2012.

-Beatrice, Jim and Tom are committed to shared beliefs and values that guide Inner Fire.
+The Board and Guides are committed to shared beliefs and values that guide Inner Fire.
 The primary belief that human beings are creators rather than victims is foundational.
 Because of this reality, individual proactivity is essential.
 Such proactivity leads to a sense of empowerment, which in turn will lead to a renewed enthusiasm for life.
 From this stems the recognition of the therapeutic value of physical, outdoor, communal work, as well as individual and group therapies which would encourage soul/spiritual growth and a reverence for life.
 Inner Fire values beauty, as reflected in the buildings and grounds, which in turn feeds the soul, and an organic and balanced diet, which feeds the body.
 An experienced and dedicated, professional staff who are committed to facilitating the healing process through respectful, holistic, high quality care for the participants is essential.
 All staff are committed to developing insights and learning through their research and observation and to sharing their experiences.
 Finally, the Board believes that support in one’s healing process should be a right rather than a privilege and that, therefore, Inner Fire needs to be available to individuals regardless of their financial status.
 Donations toward our “Support a Seeker Fund” are always welcome thereby allowing those without the financial resources to engage in the process of reclaiming their lives.

 We Are All Seekers

 During the mornings, individuals participate in an intentional work program in the gardens, woods, kitchen or household.
-Two afternoons a week they engage in creative and supportive group sessions, including HVN (hearing voices network) and other peer-run initiatives.
-The other three afternoons offer an appropriate personal therapy such as artistic, music, eurythmy, spatial dynamics, massage, holistic nursing and/or biographical counseling.
-Our experienced staff, therapists, medical doctor, homeopath and psychiatrist pool their expertise during weekly meetings focusing on each individual’s progress.
-Evenings and weekends consist of planned social fiber-building activities and creative, cultural events aimed at nourishing the soul and experiencing the richness of nature.
+Two afternoons a week they engage in creative and supportive group sessions, which can include HVN (hearing voices network) and other peer-run initiatives.
+The other three afternoons offer an appropriate personal therapy such as artistic, music, eurythmy, spatial dynamics, yoga, massage, speech arts, holistic nursing and/or biographical counseling.
+Our experienced Guides, therapists, medical doctor, homeopath and psychiatrist pool their expertise during weekly meetings focusing on each individual’s progress.
+Evenings and weekends consist of hikes, planned social fiber-building activities and creative, cultural events aimed at nourishing the soul and experiencing the richness of nature.

 Toward the completion of an individual’s year, the option of receiving help in finding meaningful employment opportunities or to apprentice with a local crafts or tradesperson is offered.
 The individual may also maintain a connection with his or her mentor at Inner Fire, who will continue to support the inner growth – which comes naturally with a dynamic life.

 Achieving the Inner Fire’s mission requires significant resource development.
-The challenge is developing a sustainable economic foundation and construct that can support the retention of superior staff and deliver substantive results.
+The challenge is developing a sustainable, economic foundation and construct that can support the retention of a superior staff and facilitate substantive results.

 The full evolution of the Inner Fire model, however, aims to fund all operations from a robust endowment, allowing program participation based solely on need, with donations by participants encouraged to advance and spread the development of this treatment option to other locations in the United States and beyond.

-With the generous support of families, professionals, advocates and friends, we are committed to both the hard work and exciting prospect of growing our therapeutic community residence which welcomes striving individuals by honoring our humanity and seeks recovery beyond medications.
-This initiative aims to save and change lives by offering an extraordinary program that recognizes the creative power of the inner fire of individuals daring to claim and transform the pain which has led to addiction and mental health challenges.
+With the generous support of families, professionals, advocates and friends, we are committed to both the hard work and exciting prospect of growing our therapeutic community residence which welcomes striving individuals by honoring our humanity and seeking recovery beyond medications.
+This initiative aims to save and change lives by offering an extraordinary program that recognizes the creative power of the ‘inner fire’ of individuals daring to claim and transform their pain which has led to addiction and mental (soul) health challenges.

 For more information, please contact Beatrice@innerfire.us.